VikenHadavani/summerintership2024_D23IT168/README.md

 ➠ Test Knowledge Base without using Generate Responses
 - Conducted tests on the knowledge base without using the generate response feature to ensure it can handle direct queries and return accurate information.

+### Day 4: Creating and Connecting an Agent

+➠Create an Agent
+- Created an agent in AWS Bedrock.
+Agents in Bedrock are responsible for interacting with users and providing responses based on the knowledge base.

+➠Connect it with Knowledge Base
+- Linked the created agent with the knowledge base to enable it to access and retrieve information from the resume stored in S3.